Key Takeaways

 Controller vs CFO: The Conclusion

 As you must have understood from the previous sections, the need to hire a controller vs CFO depends upon the requirements of the business.
-If the business needs to take care of extensive and complicate tasks related to higher-level financial management, the CFO is well-suite for the job.
+If the business needs to take care of extensive and complicate tasks related to higher-level financial management, the CFO is well-suited for the job.
 However, if the job has limits to a narrower scope of reporting and supervision only then you can do well with a controller by your side.

 A company may need to hire both a controller and a CFO in the business if the scale of the business is big and the demand of the industry.